 For young people 16-24 with an educational healthcare plan (EHCP) we offer Supported internships.
 This will involve training in all aspects of employability, work tasters and work experience in real situations with the aim of progressing you towards paid work.

-We are also partners in the National Big Lottery 'Building Better Opportunities' programme for those aged 18+ in North Cornwall (Newquay up to the Devon Border).
+We are also partners in the National Big Lottery 'Building Better Opportunities' programme for those aged 18+ in both North Cornwall Atlantic to Moor (Newquay up to the Devon Border) and the West under the Who Dares Works covering Penzance to Lands End, Helston, Hayle and St Ives.
 This programme is designed to help people address their barriers (both in their personal life through signposting to the appropriate organisation and in progressing towards being more active in the community and gaining sustainable work.

 We work in partnership with other agencies to deliver these and secure the funding through providers who believe in what we do and want to help individuals with LDD in Cornwall to find work.

 Once in work we can apply to Access to Work t ensure sustainability & offer support through people’s personal budgets / direct payments.